vesterheim/vesterheim.github.io/join-give/annual-fund/index.md

 {: .heading--black--mixed-case }

 * On any day, the museum communicates with an international audience through its web site, with a calendar of events, a class schedule, virtual galleries, membership and development opportunities, secure online shopping, and more.
-* On any day, Publications Department staff work to create the museum’s full-color magazine, _Vesterheim_; catalogs for the Museum Stores and folk-art classes; _Rosemaling Letter_; the museum’s e-newsletter, Vesterheim _Current_; and brochures for exhibitions, tours to Norway, and events.
+* On any day, Publications Department staff work to create the museum’s full-color magazine, _Vesterheim_; catalogs for the Museum Store and folk-art classes; _Rosemaling Letter_; the museum’s e-newsletter, Vesterheim _Current_; and brochures for exhibitions, tours to Norway, and events.

-Stewardship
+### Stewardship
+{: .heading--black--mixed-case }

 * On any day, museum staff manages financial and human resources.
 * On any day, buildings and equipment are maintained and technology is updated to facilitate security, record-keeping, and communication.